 This went on for months until one night she slashed both her wrists and died after a week on life support.
 Part of her mother’s speech during her funeral was this:

 “Brianne’s bullies, heartless abusers [that’s] what you are!
 Are you happy now that she’s dead?”

 Brianne is just one of the many kids in the US alone who experience bullying in various forms.
 Statistically, at least 1 out of 5 American students is being bullied.
+According to Dr. James C. Strickland, Psychologist, “Typically, a bully is a predator; somebody who has high but unstable self-esteem.”
 Out of this number:

 - 13% said they were subjected to name calling, made the laughingstock of schoolmates and were verbally insulted.